Tameem9/LANDING-PAGE/README.md

 # LANDING-PAGE
 This is my landnding page for FWD first project
 * the code main idea is my Idea
-* I had a couple of difficulties so i searched how to do some of them then wrote them myself
 * first thing I did is to attach the js file to the html file
 * then I add the 4th section in the html file adn the scroll type
 *  startd working on the js file